easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-First_steps.md

 There are two options basically.
 You can use the official [v10 image](https://git.easy.cz/easyproject_com/stable/container_registry) **OR** build your own image from git.

-Because images on www.git.easy.cz are strictly for production use, I will describe how I use my own building...
+Because images on [www.git.easy.cz](www.git.easy.cz) are strictly for production use, we will describe how to build them yourselves.

 #### Dockerfile